xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - `generatedDefinition` - a valid C preprocessor identifier to be defined in the header file if the component is active and enabled
 - `generatedFile` - the full path file name of the header where the component will generate a definition (if missing, inherited from the parent node)
 - `implements` - a list of ids of the interfaces implemented by this component
-- `includeXcdl` - a list of XCDL metadata files to be parsed and whose objects to be included as children of the current node
+- `includeCDLs` - a list of xCDL metadata files to be parsed and whose objects to be included as children of the current node
 - `legalValues` - a list of restrictions the value of this component must satisfy
 - `parent` - provides a method to break the default hierarchy and directly specify the id of the parent of this component
 - `requires` - a list of ids of other objects to be enabled when this component is enabled
-- `sourceFile` - a list of source files that should be built if this component is active and enabled
+- `compilerSourceFiles` - a list of source files that should be built if this component is active and enabled
 - `valueType` - specify the type of the variable associated with this component (none | bool | int | float | string)
 - `valueFormat` - control how the component's value will appear in the configuration header file